Improved Performance of Stochastic Gradients with Gaussian Smoothing: Gaussian smoothing SGD (GSmoothSGD)

-As discussed before, we prove convergence results for GSmoothSGD.
+Here we prove convergence results for GSmoothSGD.
 Further, if $\sigma_t=0$ (i.e., no smoothing occurs), then we recover the standard convergence guarantees as with SGD.
-If $\sigma_t$ is constant, then we show that GSmoothSGD converges to a noisy ball that depends on this constant.
-We provide a sketch of the proof here and the full proof can be found in the Supplementary Material.
+If $\sigma_t$ is constant, then we show that the expectation of the gradient from GSmoothSGD ends up in to a ball centered at zero whose radius depends of this constant.

 \begin{thm} Consider GSmoothSGD in Algorithm~\ref{alg:gssgd}.
 Assume that $f$ is $L$-smooth in $\bmx$ and $E(\nabla f_k(\bmx))=\nabla f(\bmx)$.
 Let $f^*$ denote the minimum of $f$.
 Suppose that $E(\|\nabla f_k\|^2)\leq\varbound$ for any $k\in [K]$.
 Then for some $\nu<T$,